-However the biggest problems of all is when your pet decides to help you wrap your presents when your back is turned or forage around unexpectantly and perhaps when the Christmas presents are left unattended.
+However, the biggest problems of all is when your pet decides to help you wrap your presents when your back is turned or forage around unexpectantly, and perhaps, when the Christmas presents are left unattended.

-Our blog ‘Choosing Your Pet-Friendly Christmas Wrap And Ribbons’ provides a grisly picture of 3 feet (almost 1 metre) of ribbon being cut out of a cats intestines by the local vet after the cat decided to help themselves.
+The Pet Check blog ‘Choosing Your Pet-Friendly Christmas Wrap And Ribbons’ provides a grisly picture of 3 feet (almost 1 metre) of ribbon being cut out of a cats intestines by the local vet after the cat decided to help themselves.
 Fortunately the cat is much better after the ordeal but it serves as a reminder as to whether we really need to wrap presents.

 \\\ Pet Vegan Christmas